 Qatar is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the "New York Convention"), with effect from 30 March 2003.
 The United Kingdom is also a party to the New York Convention and therefore an arbitration award made in England should be enforceable in Qatar in accordance with the terms of the New York Convention.
-The interpretation and application of the New York Convention by the Qatari courts and the enforcement of foreign arbitration awards by the Qatari courts in accordance with the New York Convention is developing, and the parameters of enforcement are starting to be tested more regularly in the Qatari courts.
+The interpretation awards by the Qatari courts and the enforcement of foreign arbitration awards by the Qatari courts in accordance with the New York Convention is developing, and the parameters of enforcement are starting to be tested more regularly in the Qatari courts.